 Make Chalk Paint For Furniture

-Edited by Nuance, Anonymous, Inukshuk, Eng and 1 other
+Edited by Nuance, Inukshuk, Eng, Alma

 If you're pretty good at DIY Projects, and your furniture needs a little life breathed back into it, and you're in the mood to revive an old piece of furniture " Chalk Paint might be exactly what you're looking for.
 Chalk paint adds an interesting matte finish to furniture, and it's easy and affordable to make yourself.
 This is not for you if you're looking for a high-gloss or a finished look with a sheen.

 Chalk paint is made by adding Plaster of Paris and Water to a Latex Paint.
 The paint dries into a beautiful matte finish.
 After the paint dries, the granules create a matte finish.
 Brush strokes and imperfections become part of the look, making it a forgiving finish to apply.
 The finish can be sanded in places to create a distressed look or waxed for either an aged look or more satin finish than paint alone.

 Sure, you can buy chalk paint already made, in many colors.
 But it's expensive, and you don't get that wonderful rush, the satisfaction of knowing you've done this project by yourself.

 - Flat latex paint in the color/colors of your choice

 - A bucket to mix the paint in

 - Plastic measuring cups (do not reuse for food)